Partners: Corinne Scown, Tyler Huntington, Peter Smith, Andrea Bailey, Meili Gong

 Impact

 The new CA specific platform enables sub-second map interactions and spatial queries; supporting multi-terabyte datasets and parcel-level analysis.
 It provides a 10x improvement in responsiveness compared to existing tools.
 By offering a robust API and intuitive web interface, it empowers users such as farmers, biomanufacturers, and researchers to make data-driven decisions.
-The tool also facilitates integration with partner platforms like BEAM Circular and supports future expansion through modular architecture and open-source licensing.
+The tool also facilitates integration with partner platforms like BEAM Circular and supports future expansion through it’s modular architecture and open-source licensing.